nachotacos69/NanoReader/README.md

 - this is just some experimental phase for unpack datas, and probably slightly unreliable, but will get updates on later date.

+- need to do documentation on this one as well...

 repacking is not possible for the time being